 Chain reaction cycles.
 This preheader highlights the aim of the email: providing subscribers with a valuable discount.

 Chubbies.
 It is the case when a preheader text continues and supplies the subject line.
 Preheader is an answer to the question in the subject.

 G2 Crowd.
 This preheader is funny.
 And it works.

 Violette Shneider.
 In this example, the brand uses personalization.

-- The article provides effective tips for writing an email preheader.
+- The article provides practical tips for writing an email preheader.

-- Check out 5 preheader text ideas to increase your email effectiveness.
+- Check out five preheader text ideas to increase your email effectiveness.